bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 # Subscription Foundation

-Subscription Foundation delivers an [open source framework](https://github.com/bigcommerce/subscription-foundation) for BigCommerce customers to subscribe to one or more channels.
+Subscription Foundation delivers an [open source framework](https://github.com/bigcommerce/subscription-foundation) for BigCommerce customers to subscribe to products and services.
 It provides a template for custom subscription billing and invoicing solutions for your business or client.
 Subscription Foundation includes a default integration with Stripe Billing, which can significantly accelerate your development time.

 Subscription Foundation uses the [Channels toolkit](/api-docs/channels/guide/overview#channels-toolkit) to display the custom subscription channel in the **Channel Manager** of a store's control panel alongside other sales channels.